CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-4.md

     | top 30 by date_count
     ```

 1. Replace the content of the textbox with the code above.
 Click on the time range parameter at the top of the screen and set it to **Last 7 days  (1)**.
-This parameter is referenced by the query in the `where` clause which uses `_startTime` and `_endTime`.
+This parameter is referenced by the query in the `where` clause that uses `_startTime` and `_endTime`.
 Click on **Run (2)**.
 The query will be executed, and the results will be shown in the table at the bottom.
 To create a visualization, click **+ Add Visual (3)**.
 This will open a pane at the right side of the browser.

     ![](media/image_task13_step08.png)